MAT in Middle Grades Education through the UGA Teacher Residency Program

 What is a Residency Program?

 We know that the best place to learn is in the field.
-A residency is an innovative approach to teacher preparation where future teachers work alongside skilled teacher mentors while taking university courses and are paid to work.
+A residency is an innovative approach to teacher preparation where future teachers work alongside skilled teacher mentors while taking university courses and being paid to work.

 Why This Residency?